promptpanel/promptpanel/plugins/rag_documents/readme.md

-Standard chat plugin backed by LiteLLM to be compatible with a wide range of large language models. <a class="text-sm underline hover:text-primary" href="https://promptpanel.com/overview/packaged-plugins-models/#llm-chat" target="_new">More Info</a>
+An agent plugin for taking uploaded documents, breaking them into parts, and then searching those parts using an LLM in order to retrieve an answer. <a class="text-sm underline hover:text-primary" href="https://promptpanel.com/overview/packaged-plugins-models/" target="_new">More Info</a>